 For the most part, fashion models are self-employed, though they typically have contracts with agencies that help them find and secure work for a percentage of the amount of money made on jobs.
 Their clients often include clothing retailers and fashion designers.

-Can I Become a Fashion Model?
+How To Become a Fashion Model

 Fashion Model Salary Data